jackindisguise/final-fantasy-vii-catalog/scene/tabulated/README.md

-Each text file in this folder corresponds to a sheet in the `processed.xlsx` spreadsheet made into a table format for easier viewing on the web.
+Each text file in this folder corresponds to a sheet in the `processed.xlsx` spreadsheet.

+Processed scenes are ready to be imported directly into Anki.

+They've been converted to markdown tables for easier viewing on Github.